 My global work and extensive travel experience, varied careers, leadership skills, adaptability and accountability along with an appreciation of people and diversity, as well as being a father and grandfather, has equipped me with the necessary credentials for this role.

-I’m proud, enthusiastic and very pleased to be Australia’s Honorary Consul in Northern Thailand.
-I consider this an opportunity to give back to and promote Australia and foster good relations with Thailand, were I now resides.
+I’m proud & pleased to be Australia’s Honorary Consul in Northern Thailand.
+I consider this an opportunity to give back to and promote Australia and foster good relations with Thailand, were I now reside.

-My partner Ace and I are happy in Thailand, look forward to exploring and experiencing new travel and food exploration, enjoying our home, garden and pets.
-Lex the english cream golden retrieve and Lucas and Lindsay, a pair of Burman cats, enjoy privileges of the house.
+My partner Ace spent 20+ years in Australia, working & learning in hospitality & healthcare.
+We are happy in Thailand, look forward to exploring and experiencing new travel and food exploration, enjoying our home, garden, and pets.
+Lex the English cream golden retriever and Lucas and Lindsay, a pair of Burman cats, enjoy privileges of the house.

-I have 3 children – 2 in Australia and 1 in the USA and have 5 grandchildren who I keep in close contact with regularly thanks to communication technology.
-Ace’s family are from Northeast Thailand and he has a sister, brother and nieces and nephews.
+I have 3 children – 2 in Australia and 1 in the USA and have 3 grandchildren who I keep in close contact with regularly thanks to communication technology.
+Ace’s family are from Northeast Thailand and he has a sister, brother and nieces, and nephews.